 - (e) Any written directive from an administrator or office of a college or equivalent unit or of the University a Dean's Office, the Equal/Opportunity/Affirmative Action Office, or the Office of Faculty Relations, or their successors or equivalent administrative units, requiring that an employee answer questions as part of a formal investigation which may reasonably be expected to result in his or her discipline shall advise the employee of the right to have a UFF representative present during such questioning. - (f) When involuntary administrative leave with pay is imposed as a precautionary action, the employee shall receive all compensation and benefits that would have been received had the leave not been imposed, including compensation for any overload or supplemental employment which the employee was scheduled to begin within thirty (30) days of the imposition of the leave.
-On or before the thirtieth (30th) day of such leave, the University shall either (a) issue to the employee a written notice of proposed discipline in accordance with the provisions of this agreement or (b) restore the employee to active service. - (g) When disciplinary action is taken, the burden of proof shall be on the University. - 16.2 Due Process.
+On or before the thirtieth (30th) day of such leave, the University shall either (a) issue to the employee a written notice of proposed discipline in accordance with the provisions of this agreement, or (b) restore the employee to active service, or (c) demonstrate that continued administrative leave is necessary to protect the safety of students or University personnel.
+As an alternative to full administrative leave, an employee might be barred from the classroom or from contact with particular students or University personnel while otherwise being restored to active service.
+An employee who is on administrative leave shall have the right to contact University personnel as needed to defend him or herself against charges of misconduct, as long as such contact does not continue or result in impermissible harassing or threatening conduct. - (g) When disciplinary action is taken, the burden of proof shall be on the University. - 16.2 Due Process.
 The Board shall impose no disciplinary action for professional misconduct except in accordance with the procedures for due processes set forth in this Article and, in Article 20 (Grievance Procedure and Arbitration), or in the Assignment Dispute Resolution procedure detailed in Article 9.
 No disciplinary action shall be imposed until any formal hearing processes, including grievances, have been completed.